BelladonDeveloper/SlotMachine/README.md

 The simple Slot machine example.
-Creates as portrait resolution for mobile divices.
+Creates as portrait resolution for mobile devices.